devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/01-initial-setup.md

 Note: give AWS user secret access key and access key (Optional: Region)
 ```

-4) Excute commands like **#aws s3 ls** command and see it was able to authenticate and fetch the details of buckts if any from the account
+4) Excute commands like **#aws s3 ls** command and see it was able to authenticate and fetch the details of buckets if any from the account

 # References
 - [AWS Free trail](https://aws.amazon.com/free/)